Monthly Vegetable Gardening Tips

 Watch for insects feeding on your veggies.
 Be sure to check tomatoes for hornworms and stink bugs.
 Also look for squash bugs on squash and pumpkins.

 Handpick the critters and drop them into a bucket of soapy water.
 If you are not squeamish, you can also step on them or cut them in half with pruners (instant gratification!).
 For more information about these and other insects, check out UC IPM Online for tips on how to manage pests on vegetables and melons.
+Also visit our Vegetable Problems in Summer.

 Harvest cherry tomatoes